Neproxx/ID2223-LikeItOrNot/README.md

 ## Feature Pipeline

-The feature pipeline is deployed on modal and runs on a daily schedule.
-It scans a set of subreddits for new posts / comments, pre-processes them and adds them to the feature store on hopsworks.
-If the user wants to extract and preprocess many samples in a short time, it is possible to schedule many instances of the feature pipeline that extract samples from different subreddits which demonstrated high scalability.
+The feature pipeline is `deployed on Modal` and runs on a daily schedule.
+It scans a set of subreddits for new posts, pre-processes them and adds them to the feature store on hopsworks.
+If it is required to extract and preprocess many samples in a short time, it is possible to schedule many instances of the feature pipeline that extract samples from different subreddits which demonstrated high scalability.
 A long list of subreddits are crawled on a daily basis, these include for example:

 - /r/AskReddit
 - /r/explainlikeimfive
 - /r/Showerthoughts

-The script extracts data for three entity types that are stored in their individual tables named reddit_users, reddit_posts and reddit_subreddits.
+The script extracts data for `three entity types that are stored in their individual tables` named reddit_users, reddit_posts and reddit_subreddits.
 Some of the features represent e.g. the raw text and are only kept for analysis and debugging reasons.
+We `utilized existing transformer based models` from Huggingface to obtain text embeddings and sentiment scores.
 See the enumeration and description of all features below.

 ### reddit_posts